department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <div id="claim-new" class="usa-accordion-content">

 **You'll need to submit:**
-- Medical evidence of a current physical or mental disability, **and**
+- Medical or lay evidence of a current physical or mental disability, **and**
 - Evidence of an event, injury, or disease that happened during your active-duty service, **and**
 - Evidence of a link between your current disability and the event, injury, or disease that happened during your service.
 Usually, we need medical records or medical opinions from health care providers to support this link.
 </div>